Let's Wash Our Hands!

 TO ORDER your copy contact email@example.com

 +++Due to the coronavirus there are certain countries that China Post cannot currently deliver to.
 If your country is on the list we will inform you (we will know when we post).
-The options are to wait until normal service is resumed or pay for EMS courier which would be an additional 35 euro.+++
+The options are to wait until normal service is resumed or pay for EMS courier which would be an additional 35 euro.
+If the delivery fails to arrive we will refund the full cost of the artwork but cannot cover postage costs.+++

 Artworks featured in Commissions are available for sale.
 Please inquire with us about availability.